hortonworks/cloudbreak/docs/index.md

 `Description:` short description of your template

-`AMI:` the AMI which contains the Docker containers

-`SSH location:` allowed inbound SSH access.
-Use 0.0.0.0/0 as default

-`Region:` AWS region where you'd like to launch your cluster

 `Instance type:` the Amazon instance type to be used - we suggest to use at least small or medium instances

+`Volume type:` option to choose SSD or regular HDD

 `Attached volumes per instance:` the number of disks to be attached

 `Volume size (GB):` the size of the attached disks (in GB)

-`Volume type:` option to choose SSD or regular HDD

 `Spot price:` option to set a spot price - not mandatory, if specified we will request spot price instances (which might take a while or never be fulfilled by Amazon)

+`EBS encryption:` this feature is supported with all EBS volume types (General Purpose (SSD), Provisioned IOPS (SSD), and Magnetic

+`Public in account:` share it with others in the account

 **Azure**